 Use these resources from Powell Gardens to help your own garden and landscape thrive:

-Local plant societies are excellent sources of information, and many are coming to Powell Gardens in 2015:
+Local plant societies are excellent sources of information:

 Learn more about local garden groups at The Kansas City Gardener.

 Plenty of additional resources can help guide your gardening endeavors.
 Here are a few we recommend:

 K-State Research & Extension: Find monthly garden calendars, answers to common plant problems, information about Master Gardeners and more.

 University of Missouri Extension: Learn how to test your soil and find links to state-specific gardening information.

 - Digital Powell Gardens Herbarium, created and directed by UMKC Professor Tamas Kapros, Ph.
 D., and team.

 - Recommended Trees for Greater KC by Robert Whitman of Gould Evans